irfanhakim-as/homelab-wiki/courses/container.md

 > [!TIP]
 > In general, services that could be deployed with Docker (Compose) could also be deployed with Podman (Compose) and vice versa.

-This section details all topics pertaining to [OCI](https://opencontainers.org/about/overview) container runtimes such as Docker and Podman.
+This section details all topics pertaining to [Open Container Initiative (OCI)](https://opencontainers.org/about/overview) container runtimes such as Docker and Podman.

 ### Setting Up a Container Runtime